amarce4/qlbm-mcgill/README.md

 ﻿# qlbm-mcgill

 Welcome to the QLBM McGill-Calcul Quebec Summer Research Project!

-Here's how to use the resources currently available:
+All programs made here use the QLBM software framework by [Calin A. Georgescu et. al.](https://arxiv.org/pdf/2411.19439)

 To run a classical collisionless simulation of an 8x8 lattice with D_2Q_8 discretization, running 10 steps with 100 shots per time-step: